-The stable outlook on the system's Aa3 underlying ratings reflects our expectation of continued stable student demand, ongoing operational adjustments and strategic prioritizations to maintain balanced operating performance and solid debt service coverage.
+The stable outlook on the system's underlying rating reflects Moody's expectations of continued sound operating performance and solid debt service coverage, with ongoing operational adjustments to maintain spendable cash and investments relative to expenses and debt.

 The stable outlook for the enhanced ratings reflects the outlook for the programmatic level rating which currently mirrors the outlook for the State of Colorado.